seb86/MailPoet-WooCommerce-Add-on/readme.txt

 == Changelog ==

-= v3.0.2 - 09/11/2015 =
+= v3.0.2 - 10/11/2015 =
 * Added another check if logged in user is subscribed for function - on_process_order().
-This fix's an issue when a returning customer who is already subscribed places another order.
+This fixes an issue when a returning customer who is already subscribed places another order.
+* Moved subscription check and applied it to both single and multi subscriptions methods.
+This fixes the ability to order without subscribing and re-order if a previous customer.

 = v3.0.1 - 07/11/2015 =
 * Corrected incorrect text domain for loading the language files.